CloudSihmar/introduction-to-kubernetes/UnderstandingKubernetes.md

 The developer experience has been boosted tremendously thanks to containers.
 Containers, and Docker specifically, have empowered developers with ease of building container images, simplicity of sharing images via Docker registries, and providing a powerful user experience to manage containers.

 However, managing containers at scale and designing a distributed application based on microservices' principles may be challenging.

+You first need a continuous integration pipeline to build your container images, test them, and verify them.
 A smart first step is deciding on a continuous integration/continuous delivery (CI/CD) pipeline to build, test and verify container images.
 Tools such as Spinnaker, Jenkins and Helm can be helpful to use, among other possible tools.
 This will help with the challenges of a dynamic environment.

 Then, you need a cluster of machines acting as your base infrastructure on which to run your containers.
 You also need a system to launch your containers, and watch over them when things fail and replace as required.
 Rolling updates and easy rollbacks of containers is an important feature, and eventually tear down the resource when no longer needed.